Contact information

 Gulamabbas Lakha

-BA, PGDip, MA, MPhil, MSc, CFA
+MA, PGDip, MSc, MPhil, DPhil, CFA

 - Tutor in Psychology of Religion

-Personalised mental health and religious ethics
+Personalised mental health and faith-informed psychotherapy

-Teaching commitments form a growing component of my activities, including lectures, tutorials, seminars and research supervision for various courses including Mental Health and Religion, Psychology of Religion, Neuroscience & Religion, Islamic Studies, and Medical Ethics, across different academic departments and colleges.
+Teaching commitments form a growing component of my activities, including lectures, tutorials, seminars and research supervision for various courses, including Mental Health and Religion, Psychology of Religion, Neuroscience & Religion, Islamic Studies, and Medical Ethics, across different academic departments and colleges.

 A diverse professional and academic background has created a passion for combining multiple disciplines to develop new mental health treatments, drawing upon my community work over the last decade and postgraduate studies in psychology, neuroscience, Islamic studies, history and theology.
-My previous research includes empirical studies on how ʾakhlāq (ethical and psychological teachings from Islam) may contribute to treating depression and anxiety.
+My previous research includes empirical studies on how akhlāq (ethical and psychological teachings from Islam) may contribute to treating depression and anxiety.
 Prior to that I worked with early Arabic primary sources to investigate the reception history of Al-Ṣaḥīfa Al-Sajjādiyya, one of the earliest Islamic prayer manuals, that is rich in positive psychology, commentaries of which had not previously been studied in Western scholarship.

 My professional background over the last two decades has been in quantitative finance and I manage an investment firm I founded in 2004, having originally graduated in Economics & Econometrics and subsequently awarded the Chartered Financial Analyst designation.